Skip to content

 Led a cross-functional team of 8 engineers and 2 designers to redesign the checkout flow, reducing cart abandonment by 18% and increasing annual revenue by $4.2M across 3 regional markets.

-The strong version demonstrates Customer Obsession (improving the user experience), Ownership (leading cross-functionally), and Deliver Results (quantified revenue impact).
-Amazon recruiters want to see the scope, your role, and the measurable outcome.
+Demonstrates Customer Obsession (improving the user experience), Ownership (leading cross-functionally), and Deliver Results (quantified revenue).
+Amazon recruiters want the scope, your role, and the measurable outcome — the raw material of a STAR story.

 Example 2